olooney/oranlooney.com/content/post/playfair.md

 <img src="/post/playfair_files/simple_constraint.png">

-This is true for both the first and second characte of each digraph.
+This is true for both the first and second character of each digraph.
 In code:

     # XY -> AB (no other information)
     def simple_constraint(plain_digraph: str, cipher_digraph: str) -> list: